Fast-Track Your Australian PR as Software Tester

 - Systems Analysis or System Design

-- Web engineering – (Web Design, Internet Engineering)
+- Web Engineering – (Web Design, Internet Engineering)

 Software Testers are responsible for developing test plans, designing test cases, executing tests, identifying and documenting software defects, conducting regression testing, and producing test reports.
 Their role involves ensuring the quality and performance of computer software through thorough testing and analysis.